 Albany Park

-I wrote a shot piece for some friends who live in this neighbourhood, titled “A walk around a continent in 60 minutes.”
+I wrote a short piece for some friends who live in this neighbourhood, titled “A walk around a continent in 60 minutes.”
 It attempted to capture the sights, sounds and smells, in a walk along Lawrence Avenue.
 In the time it took to take that walk, the world had turned through 15 degrees, but I had seen snapshots of countries from Argentina to Mexico and everything in between.

 I only have two images from Albany Park: A pavement/sidewalk logo in a neighbourhood that is emphasising its family credentials, and a piece of wall art that highlights the origins of some of its inhabitants.